-COVID-19 Lockdown Triggers Spending Boom
+COVID-19 lockdown triggers spending boom

 Staying at home has unlocked the grip some people had on their spending habits.

-“Surprisingly, Americans are spending more money during this time of social distancing than prior to it,” said WalletHub analyst Jill Gonzalez.
+“Surprisingly, Americans are spending more money during this time of social distancing than prior to it,” says WalletHub analyst Jill Gonzalez.

 WalletHub’s recent survey found a sizable chunk of the country is spending money to relieve stress.